 If you aren’t frightened by the annual fee, then you probably won’t be fazed by anything else this card throws at you.
 With that said, you’ll want to ask yourself whether the benefits you expect to receive are really worth that high annual fee.
 Here are a few things to consider.

-- High cost for adding an authorized user: If you decide to add an authorized user, it will set you back $195 annually for each user you add, in addition to the $495 annual fee.
+- High cost for adding an authorized user: This card has an annual fee of $495; $195 for each additional user.
 If you add just one user, that’s still far below the annual fee you’ll pay for the Mastercard® Gold Card™ ($995; $295 for each additional user), but it’s nothing to scoff at.

 - This isn’t a charge card: You’ll also want to note that the Mastercard® Black Card™ is not a charge card.
 You can carry a balance with this card, but be careful not to rack up too much in interest charges.

 - No sign-up bonus: Another key feature missing from this card is a sign-up bonus of any kind.
 Many travel credit cards offer significant sign-up bonuses, so that definitely feels like a missed opportunity here.

 How can you get the most out of the Mastercard® Black Card™?
 Travel.
 That’s how.